 When I went to high school, one of Mrs. Muncada’s daughters, Miss Sol Muncada (I fondly call her Ma’am Sol to this very day), became my Health and Physical Education teacher.
 She was very young, so beautiful, gentle and tender-hearted, and all the single male teachers as well as some students at the school had a huge crush on her.
-I’ve learned from her some valuable lessons that are applicable to me then as a young girl and more so today as an adult such as stretching the muscles for flexibility, warming up the body before a work out, etc. She always had us do some exercises before each class and those are the same ‘warm-up exercises’ I do today before I do any work out.
+I’ve learned from her some valuable lessons that are applicable to me then as a young girl and more so today as an adult such as stretching the muscles for flexibility, warming up the body before and after a work out.
+She always had us do some exercises before each class and those are the same old exercises I do today to warm up or cool myself down during a work out.

 Then when I went to college I got to know Mrs. Annie Muncada-Millan (I call her ‘Ate Annie’), the second oldest among the Muncada siblings.
 We lived in Alabang and providentially, the church I visited one Sunday morning was where Ate Annie and her family were members, and I ended up attending their church until I left the Philippines to study abroad.
 As a young Christian back then, I looked up to Ate Annie and have learned so much from her.
 She’d pray and expound the scripture with me, and she shared all types of lessons the Lord had taught her.
 I still have bookmarks on my old bible of the scripture passages we studied together.
 I was greatly blessed by her life and testimony.
 If her mother and sister’s impact on my life was a physical one — academic and intellectual influence — Ate Annie’s was on a much deeper level — it was spiritual.
 Today I look back with fond memories of the bygone days, and simply amazed at the incredible string of coincidences — the connection I had with three of the Muncada ladies from grade school to college; my mother’s friendship with Mrs. Muncada (they both were teachers at the elementary school in our town); Judge Muncada’s musical composition being a big part of our family, and many other connections.
 On hindsight, the Lord has perfectly orchestrated it all.